veteran29/KP-Liberation/wiki/developer/internal_module.md

 Files with source of the functions must reside in `fnc` subfolder.

-Every module must contain at least single function, `fn_name_preInitModule`, this function must be set to be executed at `preInit`.
+Every module must contain at least single function, `fn_name_preInit`, this function must be set to be executed at `preInit`.
 If module provides any global variables they must be defined in this function.

-All `postInit` initialization must be placed into `fn_name_postInitModule` function.
+All `postInit` initialization must be placed into `fn_name_postInit` function.
 This function execution must be set to `postInit`.

 ## Example module structure